 31 “His father said to him, ‘Look, dear son, you have always stayed by me, and everything I have is yours.
 32 We had to celebrate this happy day.
 For your brother was dead and has come back to life!
 He was lost, but now he is found!’”Luke15:11-32

 In this story we are either the older, religious son, or the younger son who goes far off.
 Though the older son observed all the religious pujas he never understood the loving heart of his father.
 The younger son thought he was gaining freedom by leaving home but found himself enslaved in starvation and humiliation.
 Then he ‘came to his senses’ and realized he could go back to his home.
 Going back would reveal that he was wrong to leave in the first place, and to admit this would require humility.
-This illustrates to us what ‘repent’, which Swami John taught so boldly, really means.
+This illustrates what ‘repent’, which Swami John taught so boldly, really means.

 When he swallowed his pride and returned to his father he found the love and acceptance to be so much more than he could have hoped for.
 The sandals, the robe, the ring, the feast, the blessing, the acceptance – all these speak of welcoming love.
 This helps us understand that God loves us that much, wanting us to return to him.
 It requires that we ‘repent’ but when we do we will find Him ready to receive us.

 In Daksa Yagna we see that even such shakti power as Adi Parashakthi and Shiva could not overcome their separation by death.
 Sita’s 51 shakti body parts falling to earth testify to this fact even to our day.
 This is the ultimate ‘lost’.
 It is this kind of ‘lost’ that Jesus came to rescue us from.
-We see this as he faces that ultimate enemy for us – death itself.
+We see this as he faces that ultimate enemy – death itself.